mvogelgesang/homebrew-quick-org-creator/README.md

 ## Backlog

-- [Issue 3](https://github.com/mvogelgesang/quick-org-creator/issues/3) - Check for repo updates
-- Include a readme file in each directory containing more details about the scratch org, why it was created, etc
 - A cleanup script to clear out old `node_modules` folders
 - Org picker based on authenticated dev hub orgs
 - Directory picker based on folders available from run location

+## Delivered Features

+✔️ [Issue 3](https://github.com/mvogelgesang/quick-org-creator/issues/3) - Check for repo updates
+✔️ Include a readme file in each directory containing more details about the scratch org, why it was created, etc